 Welcome to New Trier Township High School District 203!
 On this page you will find some basic facts about New Trier along with links to our historical archives; the Student Profile, which includes student test scores and information about our courses; the Program of Studies, our curriculum guide; and our State Report Cards for the last several years.
 We are proud of our reputation for academic excellence, our commitment to serving the needs of every student, and our extraordinary extracurricular program.
+If you are looking for information about a visit to New Trier, please go to our Visiting New Trier page .

 NEW TRIER DISTRICT 203 OVERVIEW